 At Caalm Camp we pride ourselves on making our retreat a special place to stay for all the family.
-We are based in the middle of the Dorset Countryside and our farm just wouldn’t be the same here without our resident goats.
-Ruby has been a part of the Caalm Camp family for many years but now we are overjoyed to introduce Rupert and George – our new kids.
+We are based in the middle of the Dorset countryside, and our farm just wouldn’t be the same without our resident goats.
+Ruby has been a part of the Caalm Camp family for many years, but now we are overjoyed to introduce our new kids, Rupert and George.

-On the outskirts of the New Forest National park – just over an hour from Caalm Camp, you have the opportunity to bottle feed their kid goats at 11am and 3pm each day.
-Longdown is just another special day out for any families coming to visit us
+Both of our new additions have recently been weaned and lovingly nurtured by Longdown Farm in Ashurst.
+Longdown have over 100 kid goats at their activity farm, and are located on the outskirts of the New Forest National park, just over an hour from Caalm Camp.
+Every day, visitors are offered the opportunity to bottle feed their kid goats at 11am and 3pm, and we highly recommend Longdown as another special day out for any families coming to visit us.

 Both Rupert and George have been lovingly weaned in this way, and are therefore very tame and approachable.
 They’d absolutely love to see you at Caalm Camp!
 We would also like to thank Longdown Activity Farm for the supply of these two cheeky little additions.

 For families glamping at our beautiful yurt site in Dorset, there are a huge variety of days out and plenty of activities to fill each day with special adventures.
 If you’re looking for a quiet family glamping holiday in the heart of the Dorset countryside, take a look at our yurt availability.
 Rupert, George and the whole Caalm Camp team will all be waiting to greet you!